 - Expert guide: “6 reasons why presentations can fail”

-- Blog post #19: Best 5 free photo databases for your scientific presentations
+- Smart Academics Blog #19: Best 5 free photo databases for your scientific presentations

-- Blog post #20: Best scientific photo databases
+- Smart Academics Blog #20: Best scientific photo databases

-- Blog post #15: 5 smart strategies to get
+- Smart Academics Blog #15: 5 smart strategies to get

 mostout of conference posters